-Grade Points Numerical

-Grade per Sem.
+Grade Grade Points per Sem.
 Hr.

-Equivalent
+-

-A 4 95-100
+A 4.00

-A- 3.75 90-94
+A- 3.67

-B+ 3.25 87-89
+B+ 3.33

-В 3 84-86
+В 3.00

-B- 2.75 80-83
+B- 2.67

-C+ 2.25 77-79
+C+ 2.33

-C 2 70-76
+C 2.00

+C- 1.67

+D+ 1.33

-D 1 60-69
+D 1.00

+D- 0.67

-F 0 Below 60
+F 0.00

-Incomplete; usually because of excused absence from the final examination or permission for extension of time to submit a report or term paper.
-The "I" must be removed by the last day of class the next semester (summer terms included); if the course is not completed by this time, the "I" will automatically be changed to the grade of "F." Once an "I" changes to an "F," the "F"

-- becomes the permanent grade.
-An "I" is not included in hours earned or grade point average until it expires or becomes a grade. - IP Used for courses in which the specified time for completing an incomplete has expired but for which the instructor has submitted an extension of time request. - DP Dropped a course in satisfactory status. - DF Dropped a course in failing status, equivalent to "F" - WP Withdrew from a course in satisfactory status. - WF Withdrew from a course in failing status, equivalent to "F." - P Pass; used for courses graded on a pass-fail basis.
+- Incomplete; usually because of excused absence from the final examination or permission for extension of time to submit a report or term paper.
+The "I" must be removed by the last day of class the next semester (summer terms included); if the course is not completed by this time, the "I" will automatically be changed to the grade of "F." Once an "I" changes to an "F," the "F" becomes the permanent grade.
+An "I" is not included in hours earned or grade point average until it expires or becomes a grade. - IP Used for courses in which the specified time for completing an incomplete has expired but for which the instructor has submitted an extension of time request. - W Withdrawal - P Pass; used for courses graded on a pass-fail basis.
 If a grade of "A", "B", or "C" is earned, the grade will be recorded as "P." Semester hours are earned, but no grade points. - FA Fail; used for courses graded on a pass-fail basis.
 If a grade of "D" or "F" is earned, the grade will be recorded as "FA."
 This does not count in the grade point average. - CR Satisfactory completion of courses graded on a credit/non-credit basis; semester hours are earned, where appropriate, but no grade points. - NC Unsatisfactory completion of courses graded on a credit/non-credit basis; neither semester hours nor grade points are earned. - AU No academic credit earned; for courses registered on an audit basis.